 Get advice from your GP or consultant before trying any complementary therapies to ensure they are suitable for you and will not affect any treatment you are receiving.
 All therapy should be provided by an experienced, registered therapist.
-See section 3: What are the guidelines for therapists? - This symbol is used to highlight our other publications.
-To find out how to access these, see Further information at the end of this sheet. - This symbol is used to highlight quotes from other people with or affected by MND.
+See section 3: What are the quidelines for therapists?

 This information has been evidenced, user tested and reviewed by experts.
 1: What are complementary therapies?